ajstewartlang/02_intro_to_python_programming/_sources/conda.md

 ## Creating a new Python environment

-Rather than just use the default environment, it’s better practice from a reproducibility point of view to create a separate environment for each type of project.
-That way, you can have different packages - and different versions of each package - in different environments.
-Updating a package in one environment won’t affect the package in other environments - all this is managed via `conda`.
+Rather than just use the default base environment, it’s better practice from a reproducibility point of view to create a separate environment for each project you are working on.
+That way, you can have different packages - and different versions of each package (and even different versions of Python) - in different environments.
+Updating a package or the version of Python in one environment won’t affect the package in other environments - all this is managed via `conda`.

-Below I use the conda create command to create a new virtual environment that I’m calling `data_science`.
+Below I use the `conda create` command to create a new virtual environment that I’m calling `data_science`.
 If I want just a few specific packages, I’d add the package names after `data_science` (I can also add the package versions too here if I want, e.g., `numpy=1.19.2` and `pandas=1.1.3`).
 I could even specify the version of Python I want my adding `Python=3.7.1`.

     (base)$ conda create --name data_science conda numpy=1.19.2 pandas=1.1.3

-Typing conda list will list the packages and version numbers in the currently active environment.
+Typing `conda list` will list the packages and version numbers in the currently active environment.
 Note, here we’re now in the data_science environment.

     (base)$ conda activate data_science
     (data_science)$ conda list